Quick answer

 Can low coolant damage the engine?

 Yes.
-Low coolant can cause overheating, head gasket damage and expensive engine repairs.
+Low coolant can cause overheating, head gasket damage, cylinder head damage and expensive engine repairs.

 Why does the light return after topping up?